The Grand Teton's Upper Exum Climbing Route

 West-Leaning Chimney

 The West-Leaning Chimney is a little tricky.
 It's a short combo of features: slabs, cracks, depressions, knobs, and monkey-bar holds.
 One might use lieback, friction, and stemming moves to get up it.
 Plenty of awkward holds if slick.
-Getting up the West-Leaning Chimney with a large backpack limits climbing maneuvers and makes your life a living hell in a tight space if it's really icy.
+This area does stay shaded for much of the morning so icing is more common here than on the sunny parts of the ridge.
+Getting up the West-Leaning Chimney with a large backpack limits climbing maneuvers and makes your life a living hell in a tight space if it's really icy, especially sans crampons.

 Variations usually avoided by climbers:

-Eastern variation: The friction slabs that dip down and around the prow of the ridgeline to the eastern side of summit ridgeline are sketchier than they look.
+The friction slabs that dip down and around the prow to the eastern side of summit ridgeline are sketchier than they look.
 Climbers have taken slips there.
-They take you to 5.4 variations, among others.
-Common sense will get you where you need to go once you pass under the ridgeline's prow if you go that way — choose easiest path, or whatever.
+And falls on the eastern variation...

 Back to the regular route...

-Better than ice but still awkward with approach shoes & a pack
+Better than ice but still awkward in the with snow & a pack

 Exiting the West-Leaning Chimney